Frequently Asked Questions (FAQs)

 Will my child have an opportunity to perform?

 Yes!
 At Renovate Dance, we believe performing opportunities are a way for our dancers to bless and give the gift of dance to others.
 Each student will have the option to perform at various performances and outreach opportunities throughout the year.
 In December, we invite all students to perform a short dance piece they have been working on in class at a nearby nursing home.
 Our dancers are always excited to be a part of this special day where we give to those who may not otherwise be able to get out and enjoy Christmas festivities.
-In April, we host a year-end staged performance called Presentation Day where students showcase dances they have learned during the second half of the year (participation is optional and only costs $15 including costume rental).
+In April, we host a year-end staged performance called Presentation Day where students showcase dances they have learned during the second half of the year (participation is optional and only costs $30 including costume rental).
+We added a 35-minute full-length children's ballet based on the book "Madeline" to the 2018 Presentation Day performance.
 On a smaller scale, we also perform at churches and community events as opportunities and requests arise.

 Is there a dress code for classes?